 - follow reviewing timeline and ensure confidentiality of opinions;

 - make reviews in an impartial manner, reveal and deter plagiarism and parallel publications, and, where needed, confirm their opinions by references to literature sources.

 - strive to remove advertising, reprinting, and other commercial influences from the journal editorial board decision-making;

-- promote cooperation with publishing houses and trade publishers in many fields.
+- promote cooperation with publisher in many fields.